Was Jesus a Real Person?

 By Jon Therkildsen

-Do Historians Really Agree That Jesus Lived?
+Do Historians Agree Jesus Lived?

-Although the answer to this is often said to be as natural as rain and supported by any historical scholar worth his own salt, the truth is not quite as accommodating - as it is with many things, the answer is somewhere in-between “yes” and “no.”
+Although the answer to this is often said to be as natural as rain and supported by any historical scholar worth his own salt, the truth is not quite as accommodating — as it is with many things, the answer is somewhere in between “yes” and “no.”

 Naturally, we have a following of Jesus, which has turned into what we call Christianity.
 This cannot be questioned.
 Such a following must start from something or someone.
-It is like this, with anything.
+It is like this with anything.

 WHAT IS PECULIAR ABOUT THE EVIDENCE BEHIND JESUS?